-For U.K. students.
-The maximum award available through the Hardship Fund for postgraduate students is £500.
+For UK students.
+The maximum award available through the Student Support Fund for postgraduate students is £500.
 In addition to being shown to have a shortfall of income students must have made realistic provisions to support their tuition fees and living costs.
 The award cannot be used to meet the cost of tuition fees for any postgraduate student.

 Alumni Loyalty Discount

 The Alumni Loyalty Discount, a tuition fee waiver of £1,000, will be awarded to full-time and part-time UK and EU.
 Masters students, irrespective of their financial means, who progress to a University of Bolton Taught Masters Course, having first completed an undergraduate Higher Education or PGCE/PGDE/PDE/Cert Ed course of study at University of Bolton.
 You must also have registered to become a member of the Bolton Alumni and Friends Association (BAFA).
 Available for full 180 credit masters courses only.

 To register to become an Alumni member and for more information about Alumni and the scholarship please visit the link below:

 The Masters (Taught) Excellence Scholarship is available to full-time UK, EU and International Masters students, irrespective of their financial means, who progress to a University of Bolton Taught Masters Course, having attained a First Class Honours degree from a UK or EU institution.
 Available for full 180 credit masters courses only.
 There will be a maximum of three awards made in the 2019/20 academic year, paid as a tuition fee waiver of £1,500.
 For further information please visit: